 - In the bottom right corner of the Package Manager window, select Install.
 Unity installs URP directly into your Project.

 Before you can start using URP, you need to configure it.
 To do this, you need to create a Scriptable Render Pipeline Asset and adjust your Graphics settings.

 The Universal Render Pipeline Asset (URP Asset) contains the global rendering and quality settings of your project, and creates the rendering pipeline instance.
 The rendering pipeline instance contains intermediate resources and the render pipeline implementation.

 - In the Editor, go to the Project window.

-- Right-click in the Project window, and select Create > Rendering > Universal Render Pipeline > Pipeline Asset.
-Alternatively, navigate to the menu bar at the top, and select Assets > Create > Rendering > Universal Render Pipeline > Pipeline Asset.
+- Right-click in the Project window, and select Create > Rendering > URP Asset.
+Alternatively, navigate to the menu bar at the top, and select Assets > Create > Rendering > URP Asset.

 You can either leave the default name for the new Universal Render Pipeline Asset, or type a new one.

-- In the Scriptable Render Pipeline Settings field, add the Universal Render Pipeline Asset you created earlier.
-When you add the Universal Render Pipeline Asset, the available Graphics settings immediately change.
-Your Project is now using URP.
+In the Scriptable Render Pipeline Settings field, select the URP Asset.
+When you select the URP Asset, the available Graphics settings change immediately.